 Depicted in the painting are: Jean Redpath, Willie Scott, Aly Bain, Belle Stewart, Jimmy MacBeath, Hamish Henderson [central figure], Heinrich Heine, Dolina MacLennan [standing], Hugh MacDiarmid, Antonio Gramsci, Allan MacDonald, Jeannie Robertson.

-Alexander Moffat was head of painting and printmaking at Glasgow School of Art.
-He is also a writer, with several books written collaboratively with Alan Riach, Professor of Scottish Literature at Glasgow University.
+Alexander Moffat is one of the foremost portraitists of the 20th and 21st centuries.
+He was head of painting and printmaking at Glasgow School of Art.
+He is also a writer, with several books written collaboratively with Alan Riach, Professor of Scottish Literature at Glasgow University, including Arts of Resistance, Arts of Independence and Arts and the Nation.
 Alexander Moffat’s work is held in public and private collections nationally and internationally.
 He was awarded an OBE in 2006 for services to the arts.

 Oil on canvas 2016-17